 Meet the Hamburger Icon

-It’s been waiting for a proper introduction for years now.
 You’ve seen it.
-Maybe it was in your Facebook app, or that paleo-vegan-kale-smoothie recipe site you visit every morning — you can’t quite pinpoint where, but you’ve seen it.
+Maybe on your Facebook app, or that paleo-vegan-kale smoothie recipe site you visit every morning — you can’t quite pinpoint where, but you’ve seen it.

-If you work with Vital, there’s a 90% chance that the term “hamburger nav,” or “flyout menu” will be mentioned during your discovery process.
-This article will give you a quick glimpse into what it is, why to use it, and the controversy surrounding it.
+This article will give you a quick glimpse into what that hamburger navigation icon is, when it makes sense to use it, and the debate surrounding it.

-Originally created by then Xerox product designer Norm Cox waaay back in 1981, the hamburger icon was originally designed to simply indicate a list within the Xerox “Star” system.
+Created by former Xerox product designer Norm Cox waaay back in 1981, the hamburger icon was originally designed to indicate a list within the Xerox “Star” system.

 Then came the smartphone.
-Saving screen real estate was the cause, and flyout menus—triggered by the hamburger icon—was the effect.
-With the whole world moving to smaller-screened devices, the need slowly arose to get as many menu items on the screen as possible.
-First came the tabbed navigation from the native iOS apps—typically four to five icons anchored to the bottom of the screen.
-These were your primary menu items and they did the trick for a time.
+Saving screen real estate became a priority, and flyout menus, triggered by the hamburger navigation icon, became la mode du jour.
+First came the tabbed navigation from the native iOS apps: typically, four to five icons anchored to the bottom of the screen, which represented the primary menu items.

-Then Mr. Ethan Marcotte came along in 2010 and turned the industry on its head with responsive design.
-No longer did you need to double tap for content; the content could be hierarchically architected within a single full width column.
-This also meant you needed to account for that 15-item horizontal navigation you had on the desktop.
-In swoops the hamburger nav.
-Pushing the navigation up into some unseen oblivion only to be revealed when the user is actively looking for the navigation.
+Then, in 2010, Mr. Ethan Marcotte came along and turned the industry on its head with responsive design.
+Site visitors no longer had to double-tap for content; instead, content was hierarchically architected within a single full-width column.
+This change also required designers and developers to account for the 15-item horizontal desktop navigation.
+Enter hamburger navigation, which pushed navigation up into some unseen oblivion, only to be revealed when the user actively looked for it.

 Fast Food Functionality